COVID-19: Former Siena College Basketball Star Dies At 46

 A former high school and college basketball standout from Fairfield County died from complications tied to novel coronavirus (COVID-19) at the age of 46.

-Former Siena College star Matt Gras, who had been in a long battle with cerebellar ataxia, died on Wednesday, April 15 due to the virus, the school’s athletic department announced.
+Matt Gras, a star center at Siena College in Loudonville, New York, who had been in a long battle with cerebellar ataxia, died on Wednesday, April 15 due to the virus, the school’s athletic department announced.

 "Matt was a gentleman who matured into a very good person and basketball player," former head coach Mike Deane said.
 "It was a pleasure to interact with him during our three years together and afterward, as he was also my financial broker later in life.”

-Gras, a 6-foot-10 center who starred for the Saints in the 1990s played in 114 games and helped lead the team on a lengthy run in the 1994 NIT Tournament that culminated in Madison Square Garden.
+The 6-foot-10 Gras, who starred for the Saints in the 1990s played in 114 games and helped lead the team on a lengthy run in the 1994 NIT Tournament that culminated in Madison Square Garden.

 Gras may be most well-remembered for his 1994 NIT performance, in which he played a key role in leading the Saints to a third-place finish at Madison Square Garden.
 He averaged 15.4 points and 7.2 rebounds spanning five NIT games, highlighted by his first collegiate double-double with 16 points and 10 rebounds in the consolation game victory over Kansas State.